 Contractions

-In English, a contraction is a word formed by removing a letter or multiple letters from a longer word or phrase.
+In English, a contraction is an abbreviated word formed by removing a letter or multiple letters from a longer word or phrase.
 The omitted letters are replaced by an apostrophe.
 For example, he’s is a contraction of he is, won’t is a contraction of will not, o’clock is a contraction of of the clock, and y’all is a contraction of you all.

 Are contractions informal?

-His Nepali guide insists he won’t marry a village girl but vigorously defends the interests of his 13-year-old sister … [New York Times]
+His Nepali guide insists he won’t marry a village girl but vigorously defends the interests of his 13-year-old sister.
+[New York Times]

-Outsourcing isn’t always the best option [Guardian]
+Outsourcing isn’t always the best option.
+[Guardian]

 But the magistrate was half blind and half childish, so he couldn’t reasonably be expected to discern what other people did.
 [Charles Dickens]